safa0/google-rangerz/README.md

 ## Overview

-Svenska Ugglan ("Swedish Owl") is an interactive language learning application designed for children aged 9-13 to learn Swedish.
-Inspired by Duolingo ABC, this app focuses on reading comprehension and vocabulary building through interactive stories and gamified learning experiences.
+... is an interactive language learning application designed for children aged "9-13" to learn Swedish.
+Inspired by Duolingo, this app focuses on reading comprehension and vocabulary building through interactive stories and gamified learning experiences.

 ![App Screenshot](https://via.placeholder.com/800x400?text=Svenska+Ugglan+App)